apache/arrow/docs/source/developers/guide/tutorials/r_tutorial.rst

 Building R package
 ------------------

-Script for building R package differs depending on the Operating System you are using.
+The steps to follow for for building the R package differs depending on the operating system you are using.
 For this reason we will only refer to the instructions for the building process in this tutorial.

 .. seealso::